-Unlike most traditional laptops, Microsoft Surface Laptop uses proprietary UEFI firmware developed by Microsoft to improve device protection, security, and its exclusive features support hardware functionality and diagnostic.
+Unlike most traditional laptops, Microsoft Surface Laptop uses proprietary UEFI firmware developed by Microsoft to improve device protection, security, and its exclusive features support hardware functionality and diagnostics.
 When it finds something wrong during the booting process, it will show you a message or an icon on the screen.
 So you will know what is wrong and what you should do to fix the issue.
 That includes when your laptop is overheating or has a low battery.

 However, there are so many other causes that can also prevent your laptop from turning on.
-And some won’t show any messages or any sign on the screen.
+And some won’t show any messages or any signs on the screen.
 To help you resolve those problems, we will walk you through all possible issues and how to fix them with a step-by-step guide.